axllent/ghru/README.md

 [![GoDoc](https://godoc.org/github.com/axllent/ghru?status.svg)](https://godoc.org/github.com/axllent/ghru)
 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/ghru)](https://goreportcard.com/report/github.com/axllent/ghru)

+### Note: this version of GHRU is deprecated.
+Please use github.com/axllent.ghru/v2 instead.

 GHRU is a golang package that allows self-updating in your application by downloading the latest **semantic** (semver) directly from your github releases (**release assets**), replacing the running version.

 By default it will skip pre-releases, either defined by "This is a pre-release" option on Github, or by the semverion git tag (eg: `1.2.3-beta1`), however this can be disabled by defining `ghru.AllowPrereleases = true` in your software.